Chris Lumsdon

 Christopher Lumsdon (born 15 December 1979 in Newcastle upon Tyne) is an English former professional footballer.
-A midfielder, he represented Sunderland in the Premier League, forming part of their Championship title-winning team of 1998-99.
-He later played for Barnsley and Carlisle United, where he won the 2005 Conference National play-off Final and the 2005-06 Football League Two Championship title.
+A midfielder, he played twice for Sunderland in the Premier League, forming part of their Championship title-winning team of 1998–99.
+He later played for Barnsley and Carlisle United, where he won the 2005 Conference National play-off final and the 2005–06 Football League Two Championship title.
 A short spell at Darlington followed, before he was forced to retire through injury in July 2010.

-During his time at Sunderland, he also played on loan for Blackpool, Crewe Alexandra and Barnsley.
+During his time at Sunderland, he was sent out on loan to Blackpool, Crewe Alexandra and Barnsley.

 Club career

 Sunderland AFC

 Lumsdon began his career at Sunderland, making his first-team debut against Wolverhampton Wanderers on 7 February 1998.
 In the same week, he signed a five-year professional contract, and was also called up to the England under-18 squad.
 He was part of the Sunderland squad that won the Championship title in the 1998–99 season under manager Peter Reid.

 After Sunderland were promoted to the Premier League, Lumsdon impressed in pre-season matches against Rangers and Sampdoria in the centre of midfield.
-He made his Premiership debut on the first day of the 1999-2000 season against Chelsea at Stamford Bridge.
+He made his Premiership debut on the first day of the 1999–2000 season against Chelsea at Stamford Bridge.
 Lumsdon remained part of the first-team squad over the next three seasons, as Sunderland enjoyed consecutive 7th-place finishes.

 A loan spell to Blackpool was arranged in 2000, in order that he gain first team experience.
 A successful sixteen-match loan at Crewe Alexandra in the Championship followed, with manager Dario Gradi submitting bids in the region of £500,000 for his services.

 His final game for Sunderland was a League Cup encounter against Walsall on 14 September 1999.
 He played the full game in a 3–2 win.

-Lumsdon was offered a new long term contract by Peter Reid to extend his stay at Sunderland, however, Chris stated he wanted to play more regularly and rejected the contract to pursue a move to the Championship.
+Lumsdon was offered a new long-term contract by Peter Reid to extend his stay at Sunderland, however, Chris stated he wanted to play more regularly and rejected the contract to pursue a move to the Championship.